Are Whitepaper Claims Reflected in Market Structure? A Contamination-Aware Pipeline and a Power-Limited Null: Extended Related Work

 \subsection{Tensor Methods in Finance}

-Tensor decomposition provides a natural framework for analyzing multi-way financial data. \citet{kolda2009tensor} provide a comprehensive review of tensor decomposition methods, establishing the theoretical foundations for CP and Tucker decomposition.
-Recent work has applied these methods to financial time series: \citet{chen2022tensor} develop tensor factor models for high-dimensional time series, introducing TIPUP/TOPUP estimators with explicit applications to economics and finance. \citet{wang2021tensor} apply Tucker decomposition to high-dimensional vector autoregression, demonstrating improved performance over matrix-based approaches for multivariate time series. \citet{han2023cp} develop CP factor models for dynamic tensors, providing uncorrelated latent factors directly applicable to asset pricing. \citet{fan2013poet} introduce the POET estimator for high-dimensional covariance estimation with factor structure.
+Tensor decomposition provides a natural framework for multi-way financial data. \citet{kolda2009tensor} review tensor decomposition methods, establishing the foundations for CP and Tucker decomposition. \citet{chen2022tensor} develop tensor factor models for high-dimensional time series (TIPUP/TOPUP estimators) with finance applications; \citet{wang2022tensor} apply Tucker decomposition to high-dimensional vector autoregression; \citet{han2024cp} develop CP factor models for dynamic tensors with uncorrelated latent factors applicable to asset pricing; \citet{fan2013poet} introduce the POET estimator for high-dimensional covariance with factor structure; and \citet{briola2026grpca} regularise principal components with network topology.
+CP (CANDECOMP/PARAFAC) decomposition decomposes a tensor into rank-one components, extracting interpretable latent factors \citep{harshman1970foundations}; for market data structured as (time $\times$ asset $\times$ feature) it yields asset-level loadings analogous to PCA but preserving multi-way structure, with Tucker decomposition an alternative offering mode-specific ranks and a core tensor.